theophanemayaud/EPFL-ML-for-science-embolism-detection/README.md

 - th_analysedimages (folder)
 > Contains provided tif images that were analysed and for which we have label data.
 Images are re-named to the standardized Session[x]\_[flushed/living]\_[plant name]_[image number.tif_

+- th_sampledata (folder)
+> Contains some example tif and csv provided files.
+These are used in th_ROI-EMB_toLabelLayers.ipynb th_matchFilePathToAnalysedPictures.ipynb and th_copyAllValidPicturesToLocal.ipynb to get a hold of the whole dataset and implement the methods for all of them.